adrien-ben/imgui-rs-vulkan-renderer/README.md

 ### dynamic-rendering

 This feature is useful if you want to integrate the library in an app making use of Vulkan's dynamic rendering.
-When enabled, functions that usually takes a `vk::RenderPass` as argument will now take a `vk::Format` which is the format of the color attachment the UI will be drawn to.
+When enabled, functions that usually takes a `vk::RenderPass` as argument will now take a `DynamicRendering` which contains the format of the color attachment the UI will be drawn to and an optional depth attachment format.

 ## Integration